 RedCrew assembled a RedX team with team members in Australia and the UK to provide a solution.
 The team that was assembled was selected for expertise, familiarity with the existing architecture of the client, previous experience with the UK Open Banking implementation and expertise in the Australian CDR regime.

-The end result was the delivery of a series of Java Spring Micro-services and Apigee proxy configurations that met the requirements of the CDR technical standards in less than three months for project initiation.
+The end result was the delivery of a series of Java Spring Micro-services and Apigee proxy configurations that met the requirements of the CDR technical standards in less than three months after project initiation.

 For contrast, an aggressive program for CDR data holder implementation would be six months with most implementations taking longer.
 The internal estimate for delivery far exceeded the RedCrew project in time and cost.